vizzuhq/vizzu-lib-ext/plugins/video-capture/README.md

-# Vizzu vide capture plugin
+# Vizzu video capture plugin

-This plugin create video from the chart animation.
+This plugin allows you to create videos from chart animations in Vizzu.

 ## Install